exoscale/terraform-provider-exoscale/website/docs/r/ipaddress.html.markdown

 ## Argument Reference

 * `zone` - (Required) The name of the [zone][zone] to create the Elastic IP into.
+* `description` - The description of the Elastic IP.
 * `healthcheck_mode` - The healthcheck probing mode (must be either `tcp` or `http`).
 * `healthcheck_port` - The healthcheck service port to probe (must be between `1` and `65535`).
 * `healthcheck_path` - The healthcheck probe HTTP request path (must be specified in `http` mode).